How to Promote Your Music on Spotify

 Playlist pitching can seem like the holy grail of music marketing to some artists, but in our experience it should only be one aspect of your music promotion strategy.

-This being said, playlist promotion is an extremely powerful approach and done correctly it can have a dramatic effect on your reach.
+This being said, playlist promotion is an extremely powerful approach and done correctly it can have a dramatic effect on your reach and monthly listeners.

 How Do I submit to Spotify Playlists?

-Before you go pitching to playlists, it’s important to have an understanding of how playlists work, the different types of playlists available, and the different ways to go about pitching to Spotify curators.
+Before you go pitching to playlists, it’s important to have an understanding of how playlists work, the different types available, and the different ways to go about pitching to Spotify curators.

-To pitch to an official playlist, most of the time your track will need to be new, whereas this isn’t the case for most personal playlists.
+To pitch to an official playlist or editorial playlist, most of the time your track will need to be new, whereas this isn’t the case for most personal ones that have been created by an individual playlist curator.
+Algorithmic playlists are generated by Spotify and you can’t pitch to these.

 We go into this in more detail in our guide on how to submit music to Spotify playlists, showing you how to find playlists to submit to and how to reach playlist curators, so give it a read and you should be good to go.